 - Make the leaders meet with triumph and defeat.
-A leader should encompass both in his/hers actions, his/hers victories as building blocks for the continuation of his/her path and his/hers failures as valuable experience and learning challenges on what is not working.
+A leader should encompass both in his/her actions, his/her victories as building blocks for the continuation of his/her path and his/her failures as valuable experience and learning challenges on what is not working.

 - Provide periods of silence.
-A leader should be able to free space for his/hers thought, to have time for self-discovery and reflection, to evaluate his/hers goals, path, means, values, to re-evaluate and continue, adjust or amend, his/hers course of action.
+A leader should be able to free space for his/her thought, to have time for self-discovery and reflection, to evaluate his/her goals, path, means, values, to re-evaluate and continue, adjust or amend, his/her course of action.

 - Train the imagination.
 Imagination and envisioning are the two of the most basic resources for every leader.
 It is important for everyone, and especially for would be or aspiring leaders, to exercise their imagination in every direction, brainstorming various ideas and approaches, envisioning different alternative paths towards a goal, and selecting the best ones, not only for themselves but for others, as well.
 It is important for a leader to think big, to form solid social connections, to employ win-win situations and to visualize the required results in order to find the best ways in achieving them.